bem4solvation/formulations_paper/README.md

 Paper on PB formulations with a boundary element method.
 Collaboration between Stefan Search (USM), Elwin van't Wout (PUC), and Christopher Cooper (USM).
 Here you'll find:

 * `tex`: Latex files for the manuscript
-* `notebooks`: Jupyter notebooks to reproduce the results of the paper.
-These use the Poisson-Boltzmann & Jupyter (PBJ) software: https://github.com/bem4solvation/PBJ
+* `code_used`: Jupyter notebooks and python files to reproduce the results of the paper.
+These use the bem_electrostatics software: https://github.com/bem4solvation/bem_electrostatics
+* `example_notebooks`: Jupyter notebook examples for basic simple usage of the bem_electrostatics library
+* `environment.yml`: Conda environment file which can be used to create an environment with bempp-cl, Exafmm and bem_electrostics, plus some other dependencies.